 United's first ever manager was appointed on 6th May 1914.
 Herbert Dainty, who was already playing with Ayr United as a centre half and continued playing after his appointment, was a native of Geddington (near Kettering).
 Having been with the club since October 1913 he became player-manager at age 35.

-Before joining Ayr Herbert had played for many clubs including Leicester Fosse, Southampton and Dundee, with whom he got a Scottish Cup winner's medal in 1910.
+Before joining Ayr Herbert had played for many clubs including Leicester Fosse, Southampton and Dundee, with whom he received a Scottish Cup winner's medal in 1910.
 On quitting Ayr United he joined Dundee Hibernian because he had a business in Dundee.
 He later coached in South America.

 Lawrence Gemson (1915 – 1918)